Bacoor: Education

 As a bedroom community, Bacoor is home to public and private education institutions.
 There are 27 public elementary schools and seven public high schools throughout the city.
 Students in the public school sector study under the K–12 curriculum.
 There are numerous privately run elementary schools and high schools.
 Several private colleges offer academic as well as technical-vocational education.
+The education in the city is managed by its City Schools Division of Bacoor.

 The city is home to two universities: University of Perpetual Help System DALTA and two campuses of the Cavite State University.